 You would think that if a cat could climb inside the engine compartment of a car, he would also be able to find his way out.
 However, when frightened or startled, cats may squeeze into even tighter spaces and end up trapped.
 If you discover a cat in this situation, call the local police or fire department for help.
 It’s not unusual for a mechanic to be called in to assist in freeing trapped cats from under car hoods.

 The best way to keep your cat from climbing into a car engine is to prevent him from roaming free.
 Experts at the Humane Society of the United States say indoor cats live longer and tend to be healthier.
-In addition, they avoid the predators, injuries, parasites, and communicable diseases to which outdoor cats may be exposed.
-If you live with a cat who’s always asking to go out, access to a patio or a walk around the neighborhood in a harness and leash can provide a safe way for your cat to enjoy the outdoors.
+In addition, keeping your pet as an inside kitty prevents predators, injuries, parasites, and communicable diseases from the great outdoors.
+If you live with a cat who’s always asking to go out, access to a patio or a walk around the neighborhood in a harness and leash can give him a safe way to hang outside.

 If your cat is allowed out, here are tips to keep him away from your car’s engine: